OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 - [Use OctoPack](#PackageyourApplicationandPushtoOctopus-UsingOctoPack) as part of your build process.

-### Using OctoPack to Create and Push a Package {#PackageyourApplicationandPushtoOctopus-UsingOctoPack}
+### Using OctoPack to create and push a package {#PackageyourApplicationandPushtoOctopus-UsingOctoPack}

 Follow the [OctoPack instructions](/docs/packaging-applications/create-packages/octopack/index.md) to add OctoPack to your project and configure the msbuild arguments.